- Deep Sea Mystery:This Week in History - August 17, 2020

 A podcast tour can be lots of fun and a promotional boon.
 Enjoy the experience and keep on writing!

 Melissa Miles McCarter is a book manager for Booktrope where she works promoting writers.
 She also is an author, academic, small press publisher and a contributor to The Huffington Post.
-She can be reached via email, Twitter at @Lissahoopy, on Facebook and on her website.
+She can be reached via Twitter and on Facebook.
 She discusses various writing news and topics at #writinglifenow.